RasaHQ/rasa/docs/user-guide/validate-files.rst

 .. code-block:: bash

-  $ python -m rasa.core.validator -s data/stories.md -d domain.yml -i data/nlu.md
+  $ rasa data validate -s data/stories.md -d domain.yml -u data/nlu.md

 The script above runs all the validations on your files.
 Here is the list of options to the script:

-.. program-output:: python -m rasa.core.validator --help
+.. program-output:: rasa data validate --help

 You can also run these validations through the Python API by importing the `Validator` class, which has the following methods:

-**from_files():** Creates the instance from string paths to the necessary files
+**from_files():** Creates the instance from string paths to the necessary files.

 **verify_intents():** Checks if intents listed in domain file are consistent with the nlu data.